 Beginning with the fall quarter 1942 a grade-point system will be used to calculate all student scholarship standings.
 The grades 1, 2, 3, 4, 5, and c are used by this College; 1 is the highest grade given, 4 is the lowest passing grade, and 5 is a failing grade.
-A grade of c indicates a "condition" on the course because the student has not quite completed the quantitative requirements of the course.
+A grade of c indicates a condition on the course because the student has not completed the quantitative requirements of the course.
+No additional class work shall be required to complete the course.

-In quantitative values the grade 1 will earn 3 grade points a quarter hour on the course; the grade 2 will earn two grade points a quarter hour; and the grade 3 will earn 1 grade point a quarter hour.
+In quantitave values the grade 1 will earn 3 grade points a quarter hour on the course; the grade 2 will earn two grade points a quarter hour; and the grade 3 will earn 1 grade point a quarter hour.
 No grade points will be given for a grade of 4, and one grade point will be deducted from the student's total for each grade of 5.